Lecture Notes in Cosmology: The cosmological principle and the Friedmann-Lema tre-Robertson-Walker metric

-According to the cosmological principle, the constant-time spatial hypersurfaces are maximally symmetric.\footnote{This means that they possess 6 Killing vectors, i.e. there are six transformations which leave the spatial metric invariant \cite{Weinberg:1972}.} A maximally symmetric space is completely characterised by one number only, i.e. its scalar curvature, which is also a constant.
+According to the cosmological principle, the constant-time spatial hypersurfaces are maximally symmetric.\footnote{This means that they possess 6 Killing vectors, i.e., there are six transformations (isometries) that leave the spatial metric invariant \cite{Weinberg:1972}.} A maximally symmetric space is completely characterized by one number only, i.e., its scalar curvature, which is also a constant.
 See \cite[Chapter 13]{Weinberg:1972}.

 Let $R$ be this constant scalar curvature.
 The Riemann tensor of a maximally symmetric $D$-dimensional space is written as: